 FHA Insured Mortgage Loans

-The Role Of FHA And Benefits Of FHA Insured Mortgage Loans
+The Role of FHA And Benefits of FHA Insured Mortgage Loans

 FHA is not a lender.
-FHA is a government agency that was created under the U.S. Department of Housing and Urban Development (HUD) with its mission and role being to promote homeownership by insuring private lenders against losses in the event if FHA borrowers were to default on their FHA Loans.
+FHA is a government agency that was created under the U.S. Department of Housing and Urban Development (HUD) with its mission and role being to promote homeownership by insuring private lenders against losses in the event if FHA borrowers were to default on their FHA loans.

 • The Federal Housing Administration, FHA, was created in 1934